brucejo75/meteor-bootstrap-multiselect/README.md

 There are 4 arguments to the Multiselect content block:

  - *name* - **required:** this becomes the name of the underlying `<select>`statement.
  - *menuItems* - **required:** this is a list of objects that form the data context for the `<option>` statements.
-The option statement will iterate through this list displaying each.
+The template will iterate through this list displaying the option element setting the context equal to the object you define.
 Because it is an object you will need to provide a helper to deliver the *menuItems*.
 See the *menuItem* object description below.
  - *selectedList* - **required:** this is a list of the *menuItems* that should be selected at startup.
  - *configOptions* - This is the way you can pass in [multiselect configuration options](http://davidstutz.github.io/bootstrap-multiselect/#configuration-options) and really take advantage of the multiselect package.
 These are is optional.